-One of the most important horse care tips I can offer for the summer is to be diligent about keeping your horse hydrated!
+One of the most important horse care tips we can offer for the summer is to be diligent about keeping your horse hydrated!
 Many of the ailments listed above stem from dehydration.
 To assure your horse stays hydrated, make sure to provide clean, fresh water for them at all times.
-Electrolytes can also be added to your horse’s diet to ensure proper hydration.
+Salt, minerals and/or electrolytes can also be added to your horse’s diet to ensure proper hydration.

 Once your horses vitals are within normal limits you can follow up that walk with a nice refreshing shower!
 The trick to a good hose down on a super hot day is to spray and then immediately scrape off the excess water!
-If you let the water sit it will just continue to heat your horse as opposed to cool them.
+If you let the water sit it acts as an insulator and prevents continued cooling. l just continue to heat your horse as opposed to cool them.
 Continue hosing and scraping until your horse is completely cool to the touch.

 Prevention is key in the warmer months, but always consult your vet if you suspect heat stress/stroke, dehydration, or colic.
 Now get out there and enjoy the beautiful weather!